tomheaton/mcjty-website/docs/mods/control-mods/control-mods-16.md

 ]
 ```

-With this example the player will be put on fire if he even looks at lava:
+With this example the player will be put on fire if they even look at lava:

 ```json title="effects.json"
 [